warehouse-pg/whpg-docs/docs/docs/7x/install_guide/install_r_dslib.md

     The file name format of the package is `DataScienceR-<version>-relhel<N>_x86_64.gppkg`.

 2. Copy the package to the WarehousePG coordinator host.
-3. Follow the instructions in [Verifying the WarehousePG Software Download](../install_guide/verify_sw.html) to verify the integrity of the *WarehousePG Procedural Languages R Data Science Package* software.

 3. Use the `gppkg` command to install the package.
 For example:

     ```